 Dungeness Dry Year Leasing Program - FAQs

-Dry Year Leasing programs were offered in 2015 and 2016, no Dry Year Leasing program was offered in 2017.
+Dry Year Leasing programs were offered in 2015 and 2016, no Dry Year Leasing program was offered in 2017 or 2018.
 Below you can find the terms and stipulations for our 2015 and 2016 Dry Year Leasing programs, and future programs are anticipated to be offered in a similar format.

 Who is eligible?

 To be eligible for the Dry Year Leasing Program, you must be an active irrigator in one of the seven irrigation districts and companies in the Dungeness Valley: